ockapy/deepvstprogrammers/README.md

 - Select the library to link on **Linking - General** at **Other Linker Flags**, and name the lib file to kink (without "lib" prefix and extensionb.
 Ex.: ```-lpython3.12 -lboost_python312```

+# Usage

+On MacOs Tk is not installer with Python, so install the latesl version:

+	brew install python-tk